 This recipe blends magnesium-rich Epsom salt with your choice of Himalayan or dead sea salt.
 Both are mineral rich and further aid in the detoxification process.
 Baking soda has a mild exfoliating effect on the skin and has also been known to reduce blemishes.
 Dry ginger will help the body to sweat, cleanse and heal.
 We have also chosen several kapha balancing essential oils for you to play around with and create an aromatherapy profile of your own.

-Please note, this recipe is ideal for reducing kapha and vata doshas.
+Please note, this recipe is ideal for reducing kapha dosha and vata dosha.
 If you are experiencing a pitta imbalance, please omit the dry ginger powder when making your bath salts, as ginger is too heating when pitta dosha is already vitiated.
 Some other contraindications of using this bath include rashes, skin irritation/inflammation and/or open wounds.

 Ginger Detox Salt Bath Recipe